millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 Pretty terrible, right?

-Now let’s consider 115°F in the context of historical *June* temperatures, relaxing our fixation on the date of June 28th.
+Now let’s consider 115°F in the context of historical *June* temperatures, relaxing our fixation on the day of June 28th.

 ## How Unusual is 115°F in June?